 It’s wise to anticipate that closing costs are typically 2% to 5% of the total cost of the home’s purchase price and cover legal fees, appraisal fees, taxes, and more.
 You’ll be expected to pay your closing costs when closing day arrives, but you may want to have this money set aside before applying for your mortgage.

 Buying a house is an exciting investment.
 Be sure that the first step in the home buying process goes smoothly by having the correct documents and budget prepared to apply for your mortgage.
 When you prepare the details early, you’ll set yourself up for an easier closing process and a more secure financial future.

-And once you’re finally in your newly purchased home, be sure to keep it protected with Progressive.
+And once you’re finally in your newly purchased home, be sure to keep it protected with home insurance from Progressive.